 Overview: The Ministry of Counseling & Enrichment (MOCE) is a professional Christian counseling center.
 Each of our therapists has varied educational backgrounds and professional experience.
 Each therapist also has varied Christian denominational backgrounds and experiences.
+As well, each therapist has a different professional practice regarding the way in which faith-based and clinical principles are integrated.
 The one thing all therapists have in common here at the MOCE is a desire to be used by a loving God.
 At the MOCE we believe strongly in the importance of psychological, emotional, relational, spiritual, and physical health.
 The MOCE also greatly values each client's autonomy.
 So we encourage you as a client if you have any concerns or questions, to ask your therapist about their professional and personal approach to Christian Counseling.

 Psychotherapy is not easily described in general statements.
 It varies depending on the personalities of the clinician and patient, and the particular problems you are experiencing.
 There are many different methods we may use to deal with the problems that you hope to address.
 Psychotherapy is not like a medical doctor visit.
 Instead, it calls for a very active effort on your part.
-In order for the therapy to be most successful, you will have to work on things we talk about both during our sessions and at home.
+In order for the therapy to be most successful, you will have to work on things we talk about both during our sessions and outside the clinical setting (e.g. home, school, work).